yracine/device-type.myecobee/smartapps/ecobeeRemoteSensor.md

 <b>b) Under the ST app, run ecobeeRemoteSensorInit on your smartphone/tablet</b>

-<b>Click on the Smartapps link in the upper section of the following Marketspace screen (last icon at the bottom), and then MyApps (last item in the list).</b>
+<b>under the Automation bottom menu, under '+' in the upper right corner/Add Routin/Discover at the bottom </b>

 Scroll down to ecobeeRemoteSensorInit and click on it to execute it.